 You can either go for options like LXLE, Lubutnu, LinuxLite or just install Arch Linux with some lightweight desktop environment.
 Its all upon you, what we can do is just give a list of Linux Distros those are fast and lightweight and can be used on the old Laptops or Desktops computers/ PC.
 Moreover, they can also be proved a good alternative to old outdated computers running on insecure Windows XP.

-There are tons of small Linux distros for laptops and desktops but here are some best options for old machines in 2018.
+There are tons of small Linux distros for laptops and desktops but here are some best options for old machines.

 Like its name, the Puppy Linux desktop distribution is small and consumes less space and memory to run; which makes it one of the best lightweight and fastest Linux distro.
 The Puppy Linux comes in three different versions– one is the official Puppy distribution maintained by the Puppy Linux team, other is woof-built and the last one is unofficial Linux distros based on the Puppy and known as Puplets.
 However, the Puppy Linux distribution officially has two versions– one is based on Ubuntu and other is Slackware.
 Xenialpup and Slacko Puppy are examples of that and both are available on the Linux Puppy official website.
 So, if you have a good hand in the Ubuntu commands and an OLD computer then tries the Linux Puppy distribution based on Ubuntu 16.04.